So you find search engine optimization (SEO) a little intimidating, huh?

-In reality, the best type of guest blogging opportunities are proprietary, high authority, niche-relevant and don’t publicly list “write for us” on the site.
+In reality, the best type of guest blogging opportunities are proprietary, high authority, growth hacker, niche-relevant and don’t publicly list “write for us” on the site.
 Sourcing these types of opportunities is much more difficult, costly and time intensive, but it is possible.

 Internal linking is another one of those low-hanging fruit options that you’d be crazy not to take advantage of.
 Any time you publish a post, aim to include at least three backlinks to other posts and resources on your website.
-This helps search engines associate your content.
+This helps search engine associate your content.
 It may also pass along a little SEO juice from one page to another (particularly if you have a single page that ranks really well).

 There are plenty of online SEO tools that will allow you to spy on your competition and study their backlink profiles.
-But did you know that spying can actually help you with your own SEO strategy?
+But did you know that spying can actually help you with your own SEO marketing strategy?

 Study your closest competitor’s link profile and notice which publishers they’re getting links from.
 It’s likely that a publication that links to your competition will also be willing to link to you.
 (Assuming you have quality content for them to use as resources.)
 It doesn’t hurt to reach out and ask!

 We recommend taking a look at our Free SEO Backlink Checker Tool.

 If you want to generate a maximum return on your investment, you can’t be selfish.
 Stop treating the internet like a one-way street and leverage it as the rich conversational platform it’s designed to be.